forquare/hashbang0.com/content/post/2009-07-30-xp-doesnt-do-relative-links.md

 set objShell = CreateObject("Shell.Application")
 objShell.ShellExecute "..foobar.xls", "", "", "open", 1
 set objShell = nothing`
-I was very dissapointed ,and now we have to settle with duplicating files to achieve the same thing (the work arounds didn't work on our system).
+I was very disappointed ,and now we have to settle with duplicating files to achieve the same thing (the work arounds didn't work on our system).

 \*taken from the W3C page, [here][1]